-In plant breeding, purity of inbred lines is achieved teristics back into a genetic platform, the inbred, that take up to eight generations to achieve purity.
+In plant breeding, purity of inbred lines is achieved passing genetic heritage from tens of thousands of tions are used to cross heritable and desirable characteristics back into a genetic platform, the inbred, that take up to eight generations to achieve purity.
 With the doubled haploid inducers the process is essentially shrunk to a single generation.

-"From a breeding perspective, this could be a game-changing discovery-quite revolutionary in terms of the way we go about product development in sorghum," Pioneer research scientist Cleve Franks said. brids in one single step."
+"From a breeding perspective, this could be a game-changing discovery-quite revolutionary in terms of the way we go about product development in sorghum," Pioneer research scientist Cleve Franks said. natural variation in plant breeding known as doubled "This could give sorghum breeders the opportunity to haploids has long been used in corn breeding with create [finished parental lines] to go into producing hybrids in one single step."

-While this does not mean increased vields will be in-
+While this does not mean increased yields will be in-